About Making Change

 I’ve worked with thousands of clients over the past three decades to reach career, personal, and relationship goals, and to experience emotional breakthroughs.
 I facilitate communication and psychodynamics in groups, and coach facilitators, artists and professionals, and those who work professionally to support others so they, too, have confidential support.

 I grew up in several countries and many cities.
-I began my formal professional career in New York City as a researcher, fact checker and editor at Time Life Magazines, and as an editor at American Express Publishing, profiling entrepreneurs and business startups for two of their national magazines.
-After studying political science at Georgetown University, I moved to Paris and received a two year diploma from the Sorbonne University in French Civilization and Language.
-While there, I worked as Martin Scorsese’s assistant on one of his films, and became inspired to move to Hollywood and work in film production.
-I became a motion picture agent at the global talent and literary agency International Creative Management, traveling the country and world for my work.
-After starting a family, I relocated to San Francisco and worked for the Leukemia Society in marketing and fundraising and supporting patient families as a Campaign Manager for their Team in Training program.
-I settled in Portland, Oregon, continuing my studies at Portland State University’s graduate publishing program and consulting locally and remotely with authors and small publishing houses.
-I currently live in the Pacific Northwest of the U.S.
+I began my formal professional career in New York City as a researcher, fact checker and copy editor at Time Life Magazines at Rockefeller Center, and as an assistant editor at two national magazines at American Express Publishing.
+I studied philosophy and political science at Georgetown University, then moved to Paris and received a two year diploma from the Sorbonne University in French Civilization and Language.
+While there, I worked as Martin Scorsese’s on-location personal assistant on one of his films, and became inspired to move to Hollywood and work in film production.
+I became a motion picture agent at International Creative Management, the largest global talent and literary agency in the world at that time, and traveled the country and world for my work representing filmmakers.

 Testimonials

-• I’ve been working with Care for two months.
+I’ve been working with Care for two months.
 She has been over-the-top helpful in moving my needle farther than it has been in a long time.
 We looked at issues that were holding me back from my personal and creative goals.
 I was able to dive into my writing and make more progress on it than I had in the past ten years.

 ~Margo, MSW, LCSW

-• Care worked with me for six months during a time when I had intense personal and work challenges.
+Care worked with me for six months during a time when I had intense personal and work challenges.
 With her consistent support, I met my deadlines to publish my book and prepare for several public speaking engagements.
 Her professional feedback on my work and support each step of the way were invaluable.

 ~Angela McKinney, Author, Speaker & Coach

-• Care and Action is an excellent coaching program for performers and artists because it provides them structure and accountability to complete their creative projects.
+Care and Action is an excellent coaching program for performers and artists because it provides them structure and accountability to complete their creative projects.
 And having emotional support and self-regulation tools is essential to be resilient and confident in this demanding industry.

 ~Hollywood talent manager for Emmy and Oscar-winning actors, writers, and directors

-• Care has an ideal combination of sensitivity, centeredness, warmth and knowledge.
+Care has an ideal combination of sensitivity, centeredness, warmth and knowledge.
 She has excellent instincts for finding the optimal entry point for offering care, and for using an approach that heals deep wounds.
 She is beautifully suited to bringing her clients the peace we seek.

-~Caroline, Attorney
+~Caroline, Stanford Attorney

-• Over the course of three years collaborating with Care, I have consistently witnessed her exceptional talent for motivating individuals to push beyond their comfort zones while providing them with nurturing support.
+Over the course of three years collaborating with Care, I have consistently witnessed her exceptional talent for motivating individuals to push beyond their comfort zones while providing them with nurturing support.
 Her unique combination of inspiring leadership and unwavering work ethic is truly remarkable.

 ~Jorge, Facilitator

-• I met Care in her online support program during the beginning of the pandemic.
+I met Care in her online support program during the beginning of the pandemic.
 It was a huge lifeline for me!
 Care is warm, empathetic, so knowledgeable, and always researching and studying ways to help all of us connect more deeply and live more fully.
 Sharing space with Care leaves me feeling fully seen and accepted in the most nourishing ways!

 ~Samantha E, LCSW